mongodb/mongo-go-driver/README.md

 -------------------------
 ## Requirements

-- Go 1.10 or higher.
+- Go 1.10 or higher if using the driver as a dependency.
+Go 1.16 or higher if building the driver yourself.
 We aim to support the latest supported versions of go.
 - MongoDB 2.6 and higher.

 -------------------------